 A number of those more significant benefits of impact-resistant windows:

 - Available in various styles and sizes

 - A higher sound insulation rating because of its damping effect

 - Some insurance companies can offer around 45% premium reductions

 - Blocks ultraviolet rays

 Much of the sound reduction properties of laminated glass result from the atmosphere space between 2 panes of this laminate.
-When the windows get installed with no air spaces, then the sound reduction properties reduce substantially.
+When the windows are installed with no air spaces, the sound reduction properties reduce substantially.

 Can you replace your hurricane shutters with impact windows?